massaillon/setup-and-mobile-version-skeleton/README.md

 🤝 Contributing

-Thanks to Sean-John Alpha for making  contributions on this project
+Thanks to Afolabi Akorede for contributing on my project

 Contributions, issues, and feature requests are welcome!